 Book: Tamar Valley Wine Tour

-On a visit to the deep South, make sure to add the Hastings Caves and Thermal Springs to your list of things to do in Tasmania.
-This is probably the primary attraction in the region and also one of Tassie’s largest cave systems.
+On a visit to Tasmania's deep south, make sure to add the Hastings Caves and Thermal Springs to your list of places to visit.
+This is probably the primary attraction in the region and also one of Tassie's largest cave systems.

-The Iron Blow lookout is a cantilevered lookout which stretches roughly 10 metres over a large open mining cut known as the Iron Blow, near Gormanston in Tasmania’s west.
+The Iron Blow lookout is a cantilevered lookout that stretches roughly 10 metres over a large open mining cut known as the Iron Blow, near Gormanston in Tasmania's west.

 The metal viewpoint overlooks the Leven Canyon, a jurassic landscape with a horseshoe bend that is great for photos.